While in Ireland, take your chance to come and see one of the world’s most unique natural phenomenons. Be sure to see the northern lights in Ireland.

 As a standalone island cast off the western coast of Europe and hugging the shorelines of the Atlantic Ocean, the Emerald Isle is saturated with stunning landscapes, gold coastlines, and marauding forest parks.

-As if this wasn’t enough, Ireland is in the perfect location to grab a sight of the world-famous northern lights, one of the world’s most unique natural phenomenons.
+As if this wasn’t enough, Ireland is in the perfect location to grab a sight of the world-famous northern lights, or aurora borealis, one of the world’s most unique natural phenomenons.

 Known as ‘Aurora Borealis’, the northern lights are formed due to collisions between electrically charged particles from the sun that enter the earth’s atmosphere.
 They can be seen above the magnetic poles of the northern and southern hemispheres.

 The lights come in many forms, such as in patches, arcs, scattered clouds, or even shooting rays, filling the sky with their pale green or pink colours.

 Where can I see the northern lights in Ireland?

 Ireland is located between the 52nd and 55th latitudes which makes the country the perfect place to catch a glimpse of the shimmering lights on its northern coastlines.